durkdev/DROP/DOCS/DESIGN/honour_sys/honour_project.md

 The player can launch the prompt at will to begin an interaction with a dungeon object.
 Optionally the game can launch the prompt to force a player to begin an interaction.
 I see the prompt as being an EvMenu.

+### command
+key engage

+aliases: attack; solve; escape etc.

+Have lots of aliases so that the command makes sense vis-a-vis a particular object

+usage:  engage <target>

+The target is an object in the dungeon.
+If not, Prompt will warn the player (in case of a typo) but  .... no (see feature creeper).
+Instead just suggest the player can create the object if they wish (and if they have builder permission).

+### menu

 ## The Journal
 The Journal get updated by the prompt and optionally the player can add to it